digital-chemistry-laboratory/morfeus/docs/local_force.rst

 Note that interactions involving imaginary modes (such as breaking/forming bonds in transition states) cannot be assessed by the local force constants.

-Steriplus has been benchmarked against the local force constants and frequencies given by Cremer [3]_ for small organic molecules.
+morfeus has been benchmarked against the local force constants and frequencies given by Cremer [3]_ for small organic molecules.

 .. figure:: benchmarks/local_force/benchmark.png